Advances in Liver Cancer Research

 Prevention of Liver Cancer

 There are several types of liver cancer in adults.
 The two most common types are hepatocellular carcinoma (HCC) and intrahepatic cholangiocarcinoma (ICC).
-ICC is cancer that occurs in parts of the bile ducts within in the liver.
+ICC is cancer that occurs in parts of the bile ducts within the liver.
 It is sometimes considered a type of bile duct cancer.

 HCC is the most common form of liver cancer among adults in the United States.
 The survival rates of both HCC and ICC are low.